RyanGarber/BuildTheEarth-Manual-Install/README.md

 ## Optional Steps
 ### 5. Install shader packs
-If, like me, you prefer more realistic lighting, copy everything from the zip file's `shaderpacks` folder to your Minecraft's new `shaderpacks` folder.
+If, like me, you prefer more realistic lighting, start Minecraft *with* the mods, then copy everything from the zip file's `shaderpacks` folder to your Minecraft's new `shaderpacks` folder.
 Enable them in `Options > Video Settings > Shaders`.
-This folder will not exist until you start Minecraft with these mods once.